dsoto/ensp-202-notes/exponential.md

 # Exponential

 The word exponential makes this concept sound unnecessarily difficult.

+A simple definition is that exponential models arise when the change in a quantity is proportional to the amount of the quantity.
+That is, the slope of an exponential function at any point is equal to the value of the function at any point multiplied by a number.

 If a function is exponential, the relative difference between any two evenly spaced values is the same, anywhere on the graph.
 This is similar to linear functions where the absolute difference between any two values separated by the same x-axis distance is the same.

 If you plot something on a log axis, you will notice that the distance between any two numbers with the same ratio is the equal.
 This preservation of the size of a ratio is the key feature of logarithms and exponentials.

 <!-- do I have an good illustration of this already? -->